 Stargirl doesn’t try to pretend to be anything but what it is, and that’s a comics-based series with an improbable narrative that may seem more like a fantasy than reality.
 But isn’t that why we watch this stuff?
 Stargirl is an ambitious series with many things it tries to accomplish, and it ties them together pretty well.
 First of all, it’s an adventure/mystery series that portrays the eternal classic fight between good and evil, with Stargirl and her friends representing the good guys.
 And because its cast is mostly kids, it’s also filled with lots of YA moments and spends lots of its time on classic YA tropes, most of which it handles well enough.
-One thing that makes it obvious this is fantasy and not even trying to be realistic is the complete lack of sexuality in this show.
+Obviously, this is fantasy, and not even trying to be realistic is the complete lack of sexuality in this show.
 Real kids this age would be in the grip of hormones and not interested in anything outside of themselves.
 In this reality, puberty is nowhere around.
 Like most shows with an ensemble cast, some of its characters seem underdeveloped, two-dimensional, and even cliched.
 This shortcoming reminds us this is a TV show, and that happens all the time.

 Stargirl is also a story about a time of change for everybody involved and the chemistry and politics involved in creating a family.
 Stargirl is a compelling family drama that focuses mostly on the bonding between Courtney Whitmore (Stargirl) and Pat Dugan, Courtney’s new step-dad and the builder/operator of Stripe, the giant robotic creation he rides around in and that plays a central part in the series.
 Stargirl is Pat’s story as much as Courtney’s, and Luke Wilson does an excellent job in the role, and it’s doubtful if the series would be nearly as good without him (and Stripe)